africanmoose/digitalgarden/src/site/notes/4x - Reading/41 Books/41.02 Book reviews/Think for Yourself - Restoring Common Sense in an Age of Experts and Artificial Intelligence - Vikram Mansharamani.md

 ---
-{"dg-publish":true,"permalink":"/4x-reading/41-books/41-02-book-reviews/think-for-yourself-restoring-common-sense-in-an-age-of-experts-and-artificial-intelligence-vikram-mansharamani/","title":"Think for Yourself- Restoring Common Sense in an Age of Experts and Artificial Intelligence - Vikram Mansharamani","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/4x-reading/41-books/41-02-book-reviews/think-for-yourself-restoring-common-sense-in-an-age-of-experts-and-artificial-intelligence-vikram-mansharamani/","title":"Think for Yourself- Restoring Common Sense in an Age of Experts and Artificial Intelligence - Vikram Mansharamani"}
 ---